 Abdul Aziz Al Saud - Founder of Modern Saudi Arabia

 Abd-ul-Aziz bin Abdul Rahman Al Saud (commonly known as Ibn-e-Saud) was the founder and first king of Modern Saudi Arabia, the 3rd Saudi State.
 He re-conquered Riyadh (the home city of his family) in 1902 from the Al Rashid family.
-This event was the base of the Formation of Modern Saudi Arabian, and he later completed the establishment of Saudi Arabia in 1932.
+This event was the base of the formation of modern Saudi Arabia, and he later completed the establishment of Saudi Arabia in 1932.

 Early Life

 Abdul Aziz was born in Riyadh on 15th January 1876.
 His father, Abdul Rahman bin Faisal, was the last ruler of the Second Saudi State (1818-1891).
-Riyadh was captured by the Al Rashid family (the opponents of the Al Saud family in Najd) in 1890, and they forced the Saudis to take refuge in the southern desert of Arabia.
+The Al Rashid family (the opponents of the Al Saud family in Najd) captured Riyadh in 1890 and forced the Saudis to take refuge in the southern desert of Arabia.
 Later, Abdul Aziz and his family stayed in Qatar and Bahrain for some time.
 Later, they settled in Kuwait and remained for around a decade.
 At the start of their exile, Ibn-e-Saud was just 15 years old.

 Conquest of Najd